Varalaru: Release

 Varalaru released on 20 October 2006, during the Diwali season alongside Vallavan, E, Vattaram, Dharmapuri and Thalaimagan, and emerged as the biggest hit of the year.
 Varalaru opened in over 300 screens worldwide including 25 screens in Chennai district.
-It ran for 210 days, becoming the highest grossing Tamil film of 2006 and also went on to become Ajith Kumar's biggest grosser and his best film to date until the release of his 2007 film, Billa.
+It ran for 210 days and also went on to become Ajith Kumar's biggest grosser and his best film to date until the release of his 2007 film, Billa.

 Reception

 The critic from The Hindu gave a verdict that the film "scores in pace and performance" and mentioned that "Ajith's skills as a performer have been appreciably honed and efficiently used" and that it is a "milestone in Ajith's cinema efforts, the film has the potential to propel its hero into a higher league in stardom", while describing Asin as "lustrous and sails through her role smoothly", while Kanika "gets more scope, which she makes good use of".
 Rediff.com also gave the film a positive review claiming that "Varalaaru is undoubtedly the only must-watch release this Diwali.
 Watch it for a display of all the elements of Ajith's versatility and range of emotions".
 Sify wrote, "Try and try till you exceed all limits, seems to be director K.S.Ravikumar’s mantra.
 His Varalaaru has a wafer-thin story and is tackily executed.
 Though the film offers little in the way of surprise or newness, what makes it watchable is Ajit and his triple role".
 Lajjavathi of Kalki praised the performance of Ajith in triple roles, Kanika's acting and Rahman's music but panned the placement of songs and was critical of certain scenes and concluded saying its definitely ascent to Ajith.
 Ajith subsequently won the Filmfare Award for Best Actor – Tamil for 2006 for his triple role performance.